peanudge/DockerizedDevEnv/README.md

 2> GO
 ```

-2. In VScode, Open command menu, and search for "Remote-Container: Rebuild and Reopen in Container"
+2. In VScode, Open command menu, and search for "Dev-Container: Rebuild and Reopen in Container"